 Recommended reading: The square where Regan currently stands is full of sordid, if interesting, history.
 Curious to know more?
 Than do yourself a favour and read, Ronald Reagan and Other Hungarian Heroes.

 Hungarians are so taken by the President that this is actually the second statue of Reagan in Budapest – there’s a bust of him in one of the city’s parks.
 This newer bronze statue, designed by sculptor Istvan Mate, is 2 or so meters high, rests on a block of granite, and shows the man walking mid-stride.
 Reagan’s likeness not only faces the American Embassy but even more boldly, a monument paying tribute to the Red Army’s fallen comrades during WW2.
-The imposing Hungarian Parliament Building also looms largely in the background behind the President.
+The imposing Hungarian Parliament Building also looms large in the background behind the President.

 Without any supporting statistical data, a Tripadvisor reviewer surmised that there are more than 1,000 photos taken with President Reagan each day.
 Not wanting to be one of those boring people who didn’t pose with the statue, I also took an obligatory photo which I spread around on social media with the brilliant caption – “Improving US and Canadian relations”.

 If you’re a fan of this Ronald Reagan statue and you want to find other tributes of him around the world, visit Prague to walk along the street named after him or visit London to check out yet another statue of him.

 What other weird and offbeat attractions can you recommend in Budapest?
 Let us all know in the comments below.